Paris

 Monthly Pricing - Departures from Paris

-Cruises leaving from Paris during the the peak season of summer are significantly more expensive than the the low season of winter.
-Overall sailings from Paris are somewhat expensive compared to other ports.
-Check out the graph below for the average cost per day by month.
+Cruises departing from Paris during the the peak season of summer are considerably more expensive than the the low season of winter.
+On average cruises from Paris are somewhat expensive compared to other ports.
+The chart below shows the monthly average cost per day for cruises from Paris.

 Jan